Initial boundary value problem for 1D scalar balance laws with strictly convex flux: Introduction and main results

 \subsection{Main results}

-As mentioned earlier, several authors studied the scalar balance laws from the perspective of structure of solution, asymptotic behaviour and so on.
-There was no explicit construction of solution even for the initial value problem.
+As mentioned earlier, several authors studied the scalar balance laws from the perspective of the structure of the solution, asymptotic behaviour etc. However, even for the initial value problem, the explicit construction of a solution was unavailable.
 Adimurthi et al.\cite{manish} first studied the Lax-{O}le\u\i nik type formula for the pure initial value problem.
-The main difficulty here is that the characteristics are not straight lines.
-Here we extend the previous results of \cite{manish} to the initial-boundary value problem.
-The counterpart of the conservation law \eqref{equation 1} is the Hamilton-Jacobi equation where $\beta(t)=\int_0^t \alpha(\theta)d\theta.$ The above equation should be adjoined with the following initial and boundary conditions.
+In this paper, we extend the previous results of \cite{manish} to the initial boundary value problem.
+The balance laws \eqref{equation 1} can be rephrased as

+where $w=e^{-\beta(t)}u$ and $\beta(t)=\int_0^t \alpha(\theta)d\theta.$ Furthermore, the counterpart of the conservation laws \eqref{new conservation laws} is the Hamilton-Jacobi equation adjoined with the following initial and boundary data: